thewca/wca-regulations/wca-regulations_2012.md

 ## Article 8: Competitions

 - 8a) An official WCA competition must:
-    - 8a1) be approved by the WCA Board.
+    - 8a1) Be approved by the WCA Board.
-    - 8a2) follow the WCA Regulations.
+    - 8a2) Follow the WCA Regulations.
-    - 8a3) have a designated WCA Delegate (appointed by WCA Board) in attendance.
+    - 8a3) Have a designated WCA Delegate (appointed by WCA Board) in attendance.
-    - 8a4) be announced on the WCA website at least two weeks before the start of the competition.
+    - 8a4) Be announced on the WCA website at least two weeks before the start of the competition.
-    - 8a6) be publicly accessible.
+    - 8a6) Be publicly accessible.
-    - 8a7) use the authentic Speed Stacks Stackmat timer (Generation 2 or Pro) for time measurement.
+    - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2 or Pro) for time measurement.
-    - 8a8) be open, by default, to all who wish to compete.
+    - 8a8) Be open, by default, to all who wish to compete.
 Restrictions must be approved by the WCA Board and clearly stated on the competition website when the competition is announced.
 - 8f) If WCA Regulations are not correctly observed during a competition, the WCA Board may disqualify affected attempts.